George Mirehouse

-George Tiernay Mirehouse (11 May 1863 – 5 March 1923) was an English gentleman and amateur cricketer who appeared in 13 first-class cricket matches for Cambridge University, Somerset and the Marylebone Cricket Club in the 1880s.
+George Tierney Mirehouse (11 May 1863 – 5 March 1923) was an English gentleman and amateur cricketer who appeared in 13 first-class cricket matches for Cambridge University, Somerset and the Marylebone Cricket Club in the 1880s.
 Primarily a right-arm medium-fast bowler, Mirehouse took 22 first-class wickets at an average of 27.54.
+Some sources give his middle name as Tiernay.

 Early life and cricket career

-George Tiernay Mirehouse was born in Easton in Gordano, Somerset, on 11 May 1863.
-He was the second son of Henry John and Anne (née Roche), and was named for his maternal grandfather.
+George Tierney Mirehouse was born in Easton in Gordano, Somerset, on 11 May 1863.
+He was the second son of Henry John Mirehouse and his wife Anne Roche; and his maternal grandfather was George Tierney Roche.
 He came from a clerical family; his father was the rector of St George's Church in the village, and both his grandfathers had been vicars; on the paternal side, of St George's also, and on the maternal side, of Stradbally, County Waterford near the southern coast of Ireland.
 He attended Westminster School, where he played for the school's cricket team, appearing for the side against both the Marylebone Cricket Club (MCC) and Charterhouse School in 1880.
 He then went up to Jesus College, Cambridge University in 1882.

 He was not invited to play in the freshmen's trial match during his first year at Cambridge, but did feature in the senior's trial match the following season, 1884, in which he took one wicket.
 He was low in the pecking order to play for Cambridge that year; in another trial match between the "First Twelve" and the "Next Sixteen", Mirehouse appeared for the latter, again taking one wicket in the match.
 Despite this, Mirehouse made his first-class debut for the University a couple of weeks later, playing against the Gentlemen of England; a collection of the best amateur players in the country.
 Mirehouse was used as the second-change bowler for Cambridge, and took one wicket, that of Sandford Schultz.
 He featured again the following week, against a Marylebone Cricket Club and Ground side rated as relatively weak by Cricket magazine.
 On a pitch ruined by rain, he bowled 24 overs without taking a wicket during a heavy defeat for Cambridge.
 He did not play again for Cambridge that year, but did go on to make his first appearances in county cricket for Somerset County Cricket Club.